algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ### 2.3 Out Of Scope

-- Geolocalisation of the products in the store's shelves.
+- Geolocalisation of the products on the store's shelves.
 - shipping or delivery services.
 - Creating new Wine/cheese pairings.
 - Advanced settings functions.